smashmath/smashmath/_posts/2022-10-06-changeofbasis.md

 We will be going into how to directly compute a general change of basis matrix [in a later section](#Finding-change-of-basis-matrices).
 This is a more practical formulation which works better for two and three dimensional vector spaces.

 First, as an analogy, let's say you want to translate something from French into German, but you don't speak either all that well.
 It would be a lot easier if you could translate the sentence into English first, and then translate that English sentence into German (assuming you are more comfortable with $$\varepsilon$$nglish).
-That is the fundamental idea behind the following property (which is *incredibly* useful).
+That is the fundamental idea behind the following corollary to \eqref{basiscombine} (which is *incredibly* useful).

 $$
 \begin{equation}\label{ezchange}